alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 I have programmed professionally using C, Java,
 PHP, JavaScript, Node.js and Go.
-I have held several management positions.
+I have also held several management positions.

 ### 2019-05 to present: Influencity